RagtagOpen/cta-aggregator/README.md

 The API is JSON API spec compliant.
 API consumers can make requests without caring about the underlying technology.
 Click [here](http://jsonapi.org/) for more information on the JSON API spec.

-There are several related projects.
-* The API: A main app is a Rails app that facilitates CRUD-ing of calls to action and their related resources.
-* [Documentation site](https://github.com/Ragtagteam/cta-aggregator-docs): a small site that shows visitors how to interact with the API.
-* [Ruby Gem](https://github.com/Ragtagteam/cta-aggregator-client-ruby): A lightweight gem that will take care of adding the appropriate headers and coercing data into the appropriate JSON structure.
-* Web Scrapers: apps that import data from websites and API endpoints.

-The goal is for CTA Aggregator to serves as a backend to other sites, permitting them access to a broader range of action data without competing for their clicks, eyeballs, likes, follows, etc.

 ## Usage